geko-crooms/02-flowchart-test/README.md

    1. Process
    1. Terminal

+1. You have the following process description and the corresponding flowchart.

-1. You are cutting a piece of string with length `string_length` into equal pieces of `piece_length`.
+   > You are cutting a piece of string with length `string_length` into equal pieces of `piece_length`.
 Output `piece_count`, which stores how many pieces you can cut.

    ```mermaid
    flowchart LR